lazarus4/Beforth/architecture/VM.md

 2. Use a function table whose index is the command byte.
 An execution table, in other words.
 3. Use a combination of these: the switch’s default goes to an execution table.

 The execution table option allows the easy addition of ad-hoc “code words” by user-generated JS files in the project.
 It also renders those VM primitives late-bound.
 For the sake of simplicity, speed and flexibility in opcode assignment, option 1 is used.
-Tokens that take immediate data (a variable length byte sequence following the opcode) are placed at the end of the (0-255) range so that the disassembler easily knows whether or not to display it.
+Tokens that take immediate data (a variable length byte sequence following the opcode) are placed at the end of the (00-EF) range so that the disassembler easily knows whether or not to display it.
+Extended opcodes are in the F0-FF range, as per Openboot tradition.
+These take the lower eight bits of the opcode from the next byte in the byte stream.
+They're typically used for words you might not find in an embedded system, such as file access and floating point words.
+These 256-byte pages can be decoded by separate switch statements.

 DEFERed words shared by JS and Forth should call a JS function that has a default JS and Forth usage.
 An array of deferFn[] elements would be a handy place to keep such DEFERed words.
 Each deferFn would have a JS function and a Forth address.
 An address of 0 causes the JS function to be used.
 Otherwise, a call is made to the Forth address.